 When Justice entered the park Oropeza approached him.
 Oropeza admits to punching Justice then watching him fall and hit his head.
 Witnesses say that Oropeza then left the scene.
 When police arrived, they found someone trying to perform CPR on Justice.
 He was taken to the hospital and pronounced dead a short time later.

 At the Law Offices of Greg Prosmushkin, P.C., we know that many people do not think about violence becoming a wrongful death case.
 In fact, there are many ways in which these cases arise.
-If you need a Philadelphia wrongful death attorney, call us today.
+If you need a Philadelphia Wrongful Death Lawyer, call us today.

 What Can Happen?